ONLY ON 2: UPS 'Package Man' Comes To The Rescue When Heavy Package Falls On 4-Year-Old Oak Park Boy

 “He didn’t think twice.
 He didn’t even look for traffic,” said Max’s dad.
 “He came sprinting.
 It was pretty cool.”

 “I pictured my boys in his situation.
-Obviously, you kind of go into full parent mode or full dad mode to make sure the kid is all right,” Angel said.
+Obviously, you go into kind of into full parent mode or full dad mode to make sure the kid is all right,” Angel said.

 Indeed Max is all right now.
 He’s even relaxing on what fell on top of him – a hammock.

-Angel: “I’m just happy I was able to get that box off him because the box did weigh.”
+Angel: “I’m just happy that I was able to get that box off him, because the box did weigh.”

 Terry: “If you got the chance, you’d love to talk to the family?”